containers/ContainerPlumbing/speakers.md

 | Tonis Tiigi | Docker Inc |
 | Valentin Rothberg | Red Hat |

+Also, a big thank-you to our conference committee and volunteer moderators for the event:  Tom Sweeney, Peter Hunt, Urvashi Mohnani, Sally O'Malley, Preethi Thomas, Dan Walsh, and Josh Berkus.

 Join us for the event, and meet the speakers at their session and in the Hallway Track.

 <!---# Submit a Proposal